-Most people understand what a freelancer is, but it has different connotations in different industries.
+The term freelancer has different connotations in different industries.
 Interestingly, in the media, there are a number of different freelance jobs you can get.
-You can work a part-time position as a freelancer, working a reduced schedule, or you can be a full-time freelancer, working either as a freelance writer, photographer or illustrator.
+You can work a part-time position as a freelancer, working a reduced schedule, or you can be a full-time freelancer, working either as a freelance writer, photographer, or illustrator.
 You can also work a full-time job and freelance on the side, doing projects here and there.